9 minute read

 - Or it will be quickly deleted

-There are thousands if not millions of editors whose sole mission is to delete articles based on a lack of notability, and they are efficient in their work.
+There are thousands of editors whose sole mission is to delete articles based on a lack of notability, and they are efficient in their work.
+Many are assisted by various types of Wikipedia bots.

 Generally, a business becomes notable enough to have a Wikipedia page for their company by: